FunmilolaAdetuwo/Research-Methods-7PAM2015-Large-Language-models-LLMs-Assignment/README.md

 #### **Dataset**

--Dataset Name: SMS Spam Collection
+- Dataset Name: SMS Spam Collection
--Source: Hugging Face
+- Source: Hugging Face
--Size: 5,574 labeled SMS messages
+- Size: 5,574 labeled SMS messages
--Labels: "Spam" and "Ham"
+- Labels: "Spam" and "Ham"

 ### **Key Features**
--Model: Fine-tuned DistilBERT for binary text classification.
+- Model: Fine-tuned DistilBERT for binary text classification.
--Deployment: Flask-based API for real-time SMS spam detection.
+- Deployment: Flask-based API for real-time SMS spam detection.
--Performance: High accuracy, precision, and recall on test data, ensuring reliable spam classification.
+- Performance: High accuracy, precision, and recall on test data, ensuring reliable spam classification.

 #### **Results**
--Test Accuracy: 99.55%
+- Test Accuracy: 99.55%
--Precision: 98.15%
+- Precision: 98.15%
--Recall: 98.76%
+- Recall: 98.76%
--F1-Score: 98.45%
+- F1-Score: 98.45%
 The model demonstrates strong performance, effectively identifying both spam and ham messages with high accuracy and minimal misclassifications.

 #### **Conclusion**
 This project showcases the practical application of large language models like DistilBERT in improving SMS spam detection.

 #### **License**
-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 #### **Acknowledgments**
 Special thanks to the Hugging Face team for providing the DistilBERT model and SMS Spam Collection dataset, and to the open-source community for their contributions to the libraries and tools used in this task.